tkausch/SwiftRestRequests/README.md

 # SwiftRestRequests
 SwiftRestRequests is an elegant and simple REST library for Swift, built for human beings and can be used on iOS, iPadOS, macOS, tvOS, and watchOS.

-Requests allows you to send `REST` requests extremely easily using `HTTP1.1/2/3`.
-Thanks to Swift 4's Codable JSON Response and Request objects are fully validated.
-There’s no need to manually add query strings to your URLs, or to form-encode your POST data.
-Keep-alive and HTTP connection pooling are 100% automatic.
+This Package allows you to send REST requests extremely easily using HTTP/1.1 or HTTP/2.
+Thanks to Swift 4's Codable support JSON Response and Request objects are fully type validated.

+The optional `RestOption` object supports the setting of specific HTTP headers, query parameters and HTTP timeout for each REST request.

+The Package is using HTTP client transport that uses the `URLSession` type from the `Foundation` framework to perform HTTP operations.
+Therfore it is flexible to add other

 ## Features